 Morningstar.com is a great tool for reviewing and analyzing the mutual funds offered in your plan.
 I use this site every day; check out the free trial for their premium services.

-If you are a 401(k) plan participant and would like some help allocating your account from among the choices available to you, and/or with your overall financial planning and investment needs please feel free to contact me.
+If you are a 401(k) plan participant and have questions please feel free to contact me.

 Photo credit: Wikipedia